 Brown butter glaze:

 - 1.5 tablespoon whipping cream (heavy cream)

 - 1.5 tablespoon light cream cheese, softened room temperature

 - Preheat oven to 350 degrees F/175 degrees C. Spray a 9X5 loaf pan with non-stick cooking spray

 - In a large bowl, combine flour, oats, baking soda, cinnamon, brown sugar, and baking powder and coconut.
 Set aside.

-- In a separate bowl beat egg with an electric mixer till fluffy, beat in oil.
+- In a separate medium bowl beat egg with an electric mixer till fluffy, beat in oil.
 Mix in yogurt, and vanilla.
-Stir in chopped apples.
+Stir in chopped apple chunks.